kim3-sudo/kenyon-hackathon/hackathon.guide.md

 Onboarding participants onto existing projects can be very difficult.
 It is one of the hardest parts of hacking.
 So have ideas for new projects that are especially easy for participants to get started with if they can’t join an existing project.
 Having project ideas ready is especially important if you do not expect many participants to bring projects!
 And always be open to project ideas from participants.
 A project of one, meaning someone working alone, is okay too!

-### Other Tips

-Do not allow anyone to pitch an idea that they will not be working on at the event, unless there really are not enough ideas to go around.
-Otherwise, this is a waste of everyone’s valuable time.

-Once hacking has begun, do not interrupt the hackers _except_ to ensure that the hacking is going smoothly, to check that everyone has something to do, and to keep people on the overall schedule.
-Mid-day activities such as lunch-time speakers and video calls with people off-site are incredibly distracting for participants who are now eager to get working on a problem.

 ## Training

 A successful hackathon might be just hacking, just training, or both hacking and training.